sebasjm/hagrid-keyserver/README.md

 Reverse Proxy
 -------------

 Hagrid is designed to defer lookups to reverse proxy server like Nginx and Apache.
 The key database is a set of 3 directories with static files in them.
 The directory structure reflects Hagrids URL scheme.
-This way, lookups via `by-fpr`, `by-email` and `by-kid` can be handled by (multiple) simple HTTP server(s).
+This way, lookups via `/vks/by-finingerprint`, `/vks/by-keyid`, and `/vks/by-email` can be handled by (multiple) simple HTTP server(s).
 A sample configuration for Nginx is part of the repository (`nginx.conf`).

 Community
 ---------